briancpark/project-journal/README.md

 This project tasked me to tackle real world problems we see today.
 Used state of the art (SOTA) Super Resolution DNNs and accelerated them to be deployable on mobile devices.
 We were tasked to do this in *real-time*.
 I had to use my knowledge of high performance computing and apply it to mobile devices and machine learning.
 That's a surprisingly difficult task, especially with today's advancements in AI/ML for mobile devices and the slowing down of Moore's Law.
 We are constrained by the compute power, energy, memory, and storage of a mobile device.
 You cannot necessarily solve that issue with more powerful hardware since we're limited by physics.
 Though the rise of accelerators on mobile devices, such as ARM's SME and Apple's Neural Engine, has made it possible to run deep learning models on mobile devices efficiently, latency and energy wise.

 I used [CoCoPIE XGen: A Full-Stack AI-Oriented Optimizing Framework](https://arxiv.org/abs/2206.10620), to accelerate the Super Resolution model for mobile device.
 [CoCoPIE](https://www.cocopie.ai) is a startup founded by my professor [Xipeng Shen](https://people.engr.ncsu.edu/xshen5/).
 Their software, [XGen](https://xgen.cocopie.ai/), was released before the semesester started, so I was able to report a few issues and bugs related to my use case in SOTA Super Resolution models.
-We ran into many issues, but I don't blame the XGen team at all.
-They were still at an early stage of development and they were prompt in responding to issues and trying to fix them.
+We ran into several issues as the software was still at an early stage of development.
+Fortunately, they were prompt in responding to issues and fixing them.
 Doing this project challenged me to tackle real life problems in engineering and industry, where I have to find unique solutions to work around problems blocking me.
-XGen was not the only tool I had issues with, as I had many issues with using TVM, TensorRT, and NNI.
+XGen was not the only tool I had issues with, as I had many issues with using TVM, TensorRT, and NNI, all of which had good and active community support as well.
 I learned how to use TVM, TensorRT, ONNX, ONNX Runtime, and CoreML and used that to compare the perfomance of state of the art frameworks today.

 The repo has been available to view [here](https://github.com/briancpark/video-super-resolution).

 ##

 <h2 align="center">High Performance Machine Learning Projects</h2>
 <div align="center">
     <img src="https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54"/><img alt="PyTorch" src="https://img.shields.io/badge/PyTorch%20-%23EE4C2C.svg?&style=for-the-badge&logo=PyTorch&logoColor=white"/><img alt="Ray" src="https://img.shields.io/badge/Ray-028CF0?style=for-the-badge&logo=ray&logoColor=white"><img alt="CUDA" src="https://img.shields.io/badge/CUDA-76B900?style=for-the-badge&logo=nvidia&logoColor=white"><img alt="ONNX" src="https://img.shields.io/badge/ONNX-005CED?style=for-the-badge&logo=ONNX&logoColor=white">